Skip to content

 2. If the lab manual does not answer your question, the GitHub repository has a discussions page.
 Please search here for your question, in case it has already been answered before.
 We will leave questions and answers from previous semesters on this page, so over time, more and more information should be covered between here and the manuals.

 3. If you cannot find an answer to your question in the discussions either, then please create a new discussion.
-Make sure your title is as succinct, but descriptive, as possible, for the benefit of others who may search the issues page later.
+Make sure your title is as succinct, but descriptive, as possible, for the benefit of others who may search the page later.
 Also, do make sure you include all relevant details in the discussion content.
 This webpage offers some helpful advice on how to ask good technical questions.

 4. Please DO NOT send emails to the teaching staff asking technical questions regarding the lab activities.
 We will ignore all such emails, with no exception.
 Post all technical questions to the discussions page.
 This benefits others, because anyone who has the issue in the future can solve it quickly with a search.
 It also benefits you, because you may receive an answer faster from a classmate, than from us.